AlexDee95/REST_OF_BASH/_sources/data.md

     * schizophrenia AND eeg AND language (not very useful)

 * How was the dataset obtained?
-  * downloading
-  * actually we are asking at Judith Ford for the raw data

 * What kind of data was utilized within the project?
-  * data from EEG (64 electrodes - 9 electrodes of interest)

 * What kind of data was generated within the project?